cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-06-20_00-00-00_SP_metadata_register-en.md

 "homepage": "https://teststakepool.com"
     }
 ```
 Store the file in an url you control.
-For example [https://teststakepool.com/poolMetadata.json](https://git.io/JJWdJ) You can use a GIST in github, make sure that the URL is less than 65 characters long.
+For example [https://teststakepool.com/poolMetadata.json](https://git.io/JJWdJ) You can use a GIST in GitHub, but ensure that the URL is less than 65 characters long.

 2. Get the hash of your file: